wickworks/witchdice/README.md

 ###### LAYOUT #######
 - make bookmarks system work for mobile
-- do abilities show up in the active attack list?
 - be able to clear things you just rolled; keep the x button on dicebag results

 - people keep not realizing that they need to toggle HIT->MISS for 5e.